Sunday, March 18, 2012

 2 months

-Beets need our coolest weather.
-My best results were from seeds planted in November and December.
-I harvested a few baby beets at 2 months and medium size beets at 3 months.
+My best results with Chioggia were from seeds planted in November through mid-December.
+I harvested the Chioggias at 8 to 10 weeks.
+It's best to plant Egyptian from mid-October to mid November as they weren't ready until 3 months.
 The beets I grew weren't very sweet and that's typical of my carrots too as they need colder temps to develop sugar.

-I planted seeds directly into a large container filled with organic potting soil and amended the soil with green sand and an organic all purpose fertilizer.
-The soil depth should be at least 8 inches to accommodate the root.
+I planted seeds directly into a large container filled with organic potting soil amended with green sand and an organic all purpose fertilizer.
+The depth of the soil should be at least 8 inches to accommodate the root.
 I recommend daily water and bi-weekly applications of fish emulsion or a monthly application of an organic all purpose fertilizer.
+As the beets grew, I added mulch or extra potting soil up to the stems to keep them from cracking or drying in the intense sun.

 4 comments: